Grand Award winners were announced May 18, 2018

 Intel ISEF unites these top young scientific minds, showcasing their talents on an international stage, where doctoral level scientists review and judge their work.

 The Society partners with Intel—along with dozens of other corporate, academic, government and science-focused sponsors—who provide the support and awards for Intel ISEF.

-Intel ISEF is hosted each year in a different city (Los Angeles, Pittsburgh and Phoenix through 2019).
+Intel ISEF is hosted each year in a different city.
 The Local Arrangements Committees from each city partner with the Society and Intel to provide support for the event including the recruitment of thousands of volunteers and judges and in organizing an education outreach day in which more than 3,000 middle and high school students visit.